 This practice allows for increased storage but in a safe and secure manner.
 It’s as if you shredded and disposed of a document yourself.

 When you have multiple users accessing the system, but not all are authorized to access certain documents, your cloud solution needs to have a method of locking out certain users from downloading or even seeing those documents.
 Permissions are easier to designate with a role-based system that allows you to create groups of users and designate their levels of permission for certain documents.
 This practice ensures that the right people are the only ones that have access to a file or document.
 A key tip here would be to change up passwords to permissions often.

 The Right Cloud Service For The Job

 If you work in accounting and the financial industry, data security is paramount and needs to be a daily consideration.
 Using a free, public cloud storage service may be acceptable for exchanging non-essential data with colleagues and clients, but when it comes to storing and sharing documents containing private data, then it becomes a security risk.
-Going with a solution that doesn’t cut corners on security and is built for handling sensitive documents will go a long way toward giving both you and your clients peace of mind. eFileCabinet is a document management system that contains all the previously mentioned security features and allows accountants to work more efficiently.
+Going with a solution that doesn’t cut corners on cloud storage security and is built for handling sensitive documents will go a long way toward giving both you and your clients peace of mind.
+Do your research.
+Find out what Cloud storage provider will work the best for the needs of the company.
+Perhaps documents management systems are more your speed because of the security assurance, with top protections and preventative measures in place to make sure your files remain secure. eFileCabinet is a document management system that contains all the previously mentioned security features and allows accountants to work more efficiently.